vibeus/vibe-website/content/blog/how-i-vibe-endless-events/index.md

 ---
-title: "How I Vibe: Endless Events"
+title: 'How I Vibe: Endless Events'
 slug: how-i-vibe-endless-events
 author: Vibe Team
-date: 2021-02-25
+date: '2021-02-25'
-tags: ["remote work", "brainstorm", "collaborate", "how i vibe"]
-description: When this event production company had to pivot their business, Vibe's interactive whiteboard made the transition seamless and collaboration better than ever.
+tags:
+- brainstorm
+- collaborate
+- how i vibe
+- remote work
 draft: false
 isfeatured: false
+description: "When this event production company had to pivot their business, Vibe\u2019s interactive whiteboard made the\
+  \ transition seamless and collaboration better than ever."
 ---

 In February and March 2020, it seemed like every event was canceled or postponed until further notice.
 And with the COVID-19 pandemic still very much a part of our everyday lives, it’s hard to imagine when our social and professional calendars will include large-scale live events on a regular basis.

 While it made sense initially to press “pause” and assess the state of the live event industry, determined companies soon began brainstorming ways to pivot their in-person strategies to align with the suddenly all-virtual landscape.
 [Endless Events](https://helloendless.com/), a hybrid event production company, was one of those organizations committed to making the most of a unique situation.

 Read on to learn how the Vibe interactive whiteboard is helping the team collaborate and create top-tier events in fresh, new ways.

 ## The challenge